tauri-apps/tauri-docs/website/docs/usage/identity.md

   .build()
   .run();
 ```

-This method accepts a string containing HTML elements that will be rendered.
+The `.splashscreen_html` method accepts a string containing HTML elements that will be rendered.